jonatanvicente/docker-k8s-training/quizzes/quiz_7.md

 ---

 **10. Tilt is mainly designed for:**
-a) Live updates and iterative development in Kubernetes
+a) Managing cloud-managed Kubernetes clusters
-b) Managing cloud-managed Kubernetes clusters
+b) Running Docker images in production
-c) Running Docker images in production
+c) Scanning images for vulnerabilities
-d) Scanning images for vulnerabilities
+d) Live updates and iterative development in Kubernetes

 <details>
   <summary>Solution</summary>
-- a) Live updates and iterative development in Kubernetes
+- d) Live updates and iterative development in Kubernetes
 </details>